Palliative Care

 Our multidisciplinary team will:

-- Offer a support system to help patients live as actively as possible until death.
+• Offer a support system to help patients live as actively as possible.

-The Palliative Care Services Team is life and compassion centered.
-They work closely with patients, their family members and their clinical teams to actively manage symptoms such as pain, confusion, vomiting, depression, shortness of breath and other symptoms associated with advanced/chronic and terminal illness.
+The Palliative and Supportive Care Service team is life and compassion centered.
+They work closely with patients, their family members and their clinical team to actively manage symptoms such as pain, nausea, depression, shortness of breath and other symptoms associated with advanced, chronic, and terminal illness.

-The patient, a family member, caregiver, or healthcare professional can request an evaluation by calling the palliative care consultation office at 978-683-4000 x 2110.
+The patient, a family member, caregiver, or healthcare professional can request an evaluation by calling the palliative care consultation office at 978-683-4000, ext.
+2110.
 The admitting physician/primary doctor is then notified of the request.